 Heart donors

-All donated hearts come from brain-dead donors, who are usually required to be < 60 years and have normal cardiac function and no history of coronary artery disease or other heart disorders.
-Donor and recipient must have compatible ABO blood type, and appropriate heart size is critical.
-Trials have used pumps to preserve the explanted hearts during transport, greatly improving cardiac function after reperfusion.
+Almost all donated hearts come from brain-dead donors, who are usually required to be < 60 years and have normal cardiac function and no history of coronary artery disease or other heart disorders.
+Donor and recipient must have compatible ABO blood types, and appropriate heart size is critical.
+Trials have successfully used an in vitro pump system that modifies cell metabolism in the donor heart to help preserve the explanted hearts during transport, and thus prolong transplant viability > 4 to 6 hours and greatly improve cardiac function after reperfusion.
+Recently, a few procedures have been done using grafts from donors after cardiac death; these grafts all are done using the in vitro pump before implantation.

 Timing of transplantation referral